In most embedded computers, all code comes pre-loaded in ROM;

 theft.

 Paths of communication between the machine and humans are also susceptible to malware attacks.
 Intercepting user keystrokes provides password and account information for identity theft.
 Manipulating the screen display, together with intercepting mouse or touch pointer inputs can fool the user into divulging passwords.
 The video camera can unobrusively reveal the user and even be used to read the screen via reflections from the user's glasses.
 Modern face recognition could determine who else is nearby.
 Research, from Penn State University and IBM shows that "...motion-sensor data from smartphones can be used to effectively guess what keys a user is tapping and steal sensitive data such as PINs and bank details."
 Accelerometer, gyroscope, and compass sensors together can act as an inertial navigation device independent of GPS.
-Such motion data, if sufficiently accurate, always on, and occasionally recalibrated with GPS location data, could track the path and location of a smartphone even within large and supposedly secure buildings e.g., the Pentagon, malls, and hospitals.
+Such motion data, if sufficiently accurate, "always on," and occasionally recalibrated with GPS location data, could track the path and location of a smartphone even within large and supposedly secure buildings (e.g., the Pentagon), malls, and hospitals.
 Such data could reveal the user's location, speed and direction at all times.
 A compromised smartphone, especially one with a separate motion co-processor, could be tracked anywhere in the world from anywhere in the world.
 And the FBI and other savvy hackers can install malware to remotely turn on a computer's microphone to listen in on conversations or other ambient sounds.
 Fingerprint readers in iPhones are perhaps too new to be misused by malware yet, but once the data is captured, it will eventually be susceptible to exploitation.
 In short, all the sensors in the latest smartphones can be a boon to the user if the data they provide remains under the complete control of its owner.
 Otherwise users are at the mercy of those who can steal the data. or those in increasingly aggressive surveillance states who can "legally" commandeer the data.

 All of these invasive exploits begin with an illicit ability to